-If you get a Moderna Bivalent booster dose sooner than 4 months after your last dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered 'off-label use".
-However, use of these vaccines in this way is supported by vaccine experts.
+If you get a second bivalent booster dose or a Moderna Bivalent booster dose sooner than 4 months after your last dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered "off-label use".
+Vaccine experts support using these vaccines in this way.

 Talk to your healthcare provider about when you should get your booster dose.
 Go to alberta.ca/covid19-vaccine to book an appointment for your booster dose.